 - Closed or open fractures.
 Open fractures means that the skin continuity is altered.
 Bone fragments may be seen in this case.
 Closed fractures are fractures that do not involve any skin breakage.

 Most orthopedic injuries are acted upon by the use of RICE.
 Rest.
 Ice.
 Compression.
 Elevation.
 Depending on the severity of your condition, your orthopedic specialist may do the following to better treat your fracture:

-- Fixation – Fixation using pins and/or metal plates may be used to treat fractures.
-This is only needed when the fracture is severely displaced that your doctor may need to realign the fracture for it to heal correctly.
+Fixation - Fixation using pins and/or metal plates may be used to treat fractures.
+This is only needed when the fracture is severely displaced and your doctor may need to realign the fracture for it to heal correctly.

 The best way to prevent fractures is to take care of yourself.
 Here are a few cases where the risk of a fracture is greater.

-- Lifestyle– smokers generally have lower bone density which then increases the risk of developing a fracture after an injury.
+Lifestyle– smokers generally have a lower bone density which then increases the risk of developing a fracture after an injury.